Frequently Asked Questions

 You will not receive the amount of damages that was calculated by the Individual Claims Review Panel.
 If you received a recommended award from the Panel, it is not binding in this case.

-All Class Members will have their settlement payment calculated the same way.
+All Class Members will have their Settlement Payment calculated the same way.
 If you want to seek damages based on a different method, you must exclude yourself from the Settlement and file a separate lawsuit.
-See FAQ 26.

 D. I filed a claim for my deceased parents.
 Will my parents’ claim be considered?